zcipod/terraform_study/README.md

 ```

 Make sure you have already create the bucket in your gcs with the same name.
 The prefix is the path where the tfstate file save

+If you use the same backend both in your local computer and Github Actions, the state and operation is continued.

+So if you would like to destroy the infrastructures which created by GitHub Actions, you can run ```terraform destroy``` on your local computer with the declaration of the same backend.